TheStalwart/tips-website/os/Windows11.md

 ## Update 23H2 to 24H2 on unsupported hardware

-Make sure the CPU implements SSE4.2, e.g. using [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) utility, as 24H2 requires POPCNT instruction.
+Make sure the CPU implements POPCNT instruction (SSE 4.2 or SSE 4a), e.g. using [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) utility, as 24H2 will crash on boot otherwise.

 Download [24H2 ISO](https://www.microsoft.com/en-us/software-download/windows11), preferably using Media Creation Tool, because [you need ISO that matches the region of your install](https://www.winhelponline.com/blog/keep-personal-files-and-apps-grayed-out-setup/).